intersafety/tahoe/README.md

 df['label_id'] = LabelEncoder().fit_transform(df['label'])  # SAFE=0, DANGEROUS=1
 ```

-We use the `bert-base-uncased` tokenizer to tokenize the text, producing token IDs and attention masks for each prompt.
+We use the `MiniLML6-v2-base-uncased` tokenizer to tokenize the text, producing token IDs and attention masks for each prompt.

 ### Data Split